linera-io/linera-protocol/examples/amm/README.md

 }
 ```

-We can also `RemoveLiquidiy` operation, navigate to `http://localhost:8080/chains/$CHAIN_1/applications/$AMM_APPLICATION_ID` and
+We can also perform the `RemoveLiquidity` operation, navigate to `http://localhost:8080/chains/$CHAIN_1/applications/$AMM_APPLICATION_ID` and
-perform the following mutation
+perform the following mutation:

 ```json
 mutation{